CuteLittleGoat/rpg-dataslate-relay/README.md

 ## Step 22 — Open the GM panel

-On the launcher page, find the section named:
+On the launcher page, find the section with the GM link.

-**Production versions**

 Click: